Breaking the Cycles

 “Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.”

-The only requirement for membership is a desire to stop using cocaine and all other mind-altering substances.
+The only requirement for membership is a desire to stop using cocaine and all other mind-altering substances of abuse.

 This Facebook group is for all individuals and their loved ones trying to overcome addiction.